-Scholar and poet Clement Clarke Moore (1779-1863) is the namesake of two New York City parks, each located on land previously owned by his family.
-The first is a playground in Newtown, Queens, known as the Clement Clarke Moore Homestead, because it was the site of the estate acquired by Clements great-great-grandfather, Captain Samuel Moore, in 1652.
-The second is this playground, located on a former farm purchased by Clements grandfather, Captain Thomas Clarke, in 1750.
-A retired officer of the British Army, Captain Clarke named his property “Chelsea" in reference to Londons Royal Chelsea Hospital for old soldiers.
-His daughter and son-in-law extended the acreage to what is now 19th Street, Eighth Avenue, 24th Street, and the Hudson River.
+Scholar and poet Clement Clarke Moore (1779-1863) is the namesake of two New York City parks.
+The first is a playground in Elmhurst, Queens, known as the Clement Clarke Moore Homestead.
+The second is this playground, located on a former farmstead purchased by Clement’s grandfather, Captain Thomas Clarke, in 1750.
+A retired British Army officer, Captain Clarke named his property “Chelsea” after London’s Royal Chelsea Hospital for veterans.
+His daughter and son-in-law extended the boundaries to what are now 19th Street, Eighth Avenue, 24th Street, and the Hudson River.